Rolodophone/nea/report/report.md

 The game will be targeted at teenagers to young adults, because that is the age group which plays the most live-action computer games.
 My third party will be Rudy Moran, a year 13 sixth form student.

-Rudy has experience playing PC and Android games so his opinion is valuable help.
-I did prepare some questions for him but the conversation diverged and the result was more useful than the questions anyway.
+Rudy has experience playing PC and Android games, so his opinion is valuable help.
+I did prepare some questions for him, but the conversation diverged, and the result was more useful than the questions anyway.

 There are many features that were mentioned in the conversation that I could add to my game, however I must be careful not to add too many features because that would make it too hard to code and maintain.
-I have outlined beside each of my notes my thoughts on it and the extent to which I will implement it in my game.
+I have outlined beside each of my notes my thoughts on it, and the extent to which I will implement it in my game.

 Below are my notes for the conversation.

-**What do you think makes a good endless running game?**
+***What do you think makes a good endless running game?***

 - High score definitely
   - Was already going to do this
 - Should change each time you play it
-  - Will be randomised and I will implement a leveling up system
+  - Will be randomised, and I will implement a leveling up system
 - Needs some level of randomisation
   - The layout and enemies will be randomised
 - Pickups and items
-  - I will implement a limited number of items
+  - I will implement a small number of items
-  - A bandage item that recovers some health
-  - Jane will carry a pistol that can only carry 6 rounds
-  - An ammo item that replenishes the pistol back up to 6 rounds
-  - The ammo item will be very rare so the game still requires mainly melee combat and isn't too easy
-  - Jane will be able to switch between using the pistol and her hands and feet when the user draws a circle with their right thumb
-  - TODO move this to objectives and replace with a shorter summary

-**Can you give some examples of items or powerups that I can include in my game?**
+***Can you give some examples of items or power-ups that I can include in my game?***

 - Health pickup, like bandages
+	- I will implement bandages
 - Different weapons that you can pick up
+  - I will implement a pistol but that will likely be the only weapon, and Jane will start out with it

-**What important thing do many games get wrong?**
+***What important thing do many games get wrong?***

 - Become stale quickly
+	- I will implement leveling up, and the layout will be randomised so no two runs will be the same
 - If there's no progress, you're going to get bored quickly
+	- You will be able to level up, which should create a sense of progress
 - Needs a highscore or leveling up
+	- See above
-- Leveling up means permanently improving the player's abilities (e.g. more health) using XP earnt by getting far
+- Leveling up means permanently improving the player's abilities (e.g. more health) using XP earned by getting far
+  - This is how leveling up will work in my game

-***Other ideas that came up in the conversation***
+**Other ideas that came up in the conversation**

 - Swipe with knife for area of effect damage
+	- I will not implement a knife as that would make punching and kicking useless
 - Buttons to change between weapons you have picked up
+	- Instead of another button, the user will be able to draw a circle with their right thumb to switch between using fists and using the pistol
-- There could be a pistol but with limited ammo, which could be picked up as a rare item
+- There could be a pistol but with limited ammunition, which could be picked up as a rare item
+  - I will do this, and the pistol's ammo capacity can be another ability that you can level up

 ## Research